Crisis lays bare poverty in Geneva as thousands queue for food

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GENEVA: In one of the world's most expensive cities, thousands of people lined up Saturday for free food, as the COVID-19 crisis casts a spotlight on Geneva's usually invisible poor.
+GENEVA: In one of the world’s most expensive cities, thousands of people lined up on Saturday for free food, as the Covid-19 crisis casts a spotlight on Geneva’s usually invisible poor.

 "We’re in a bit of a crescendo," Silvana Mastromatteo, head of Caravane de Solidarite, told AFP, adding that Saturday’s distribution was the sixth the organisation had set up since the crisis began, with more and more people showing up each time.